Skip to main content

 It started to rain by the time Hansa prepared breakfast.
 A storm brewed outside as Survi stood at the window, worried.
 If it rains like this all day, I can never see the Kalan, and I'm not leaving without answers.

-“ I have never seen this kind of a storm in Bijolia”, Hansa said, surprised, “It’s raining like it will flood.”
+“ I have never seen this kind of storm in Bijolia”, Hansa said, surprised, “It’s raining like it will flood.”
 Pratap nodded in agreement.
 "Must be some calamity brewing."
 There was a knock on the front door as Hansa wondered, “ Who is here in this storm?”

 Pratap went ahead to open the door as a lady came in, brushing off the rainwater, with a bag in her hand.
 She looked younger than Hansa, but they had a few similarities, like height and basic features that were clear indicators that they were related.
 She was more stylish than Hansa for sure.
 She frowned, displeased at the weather as she held the wet hem of her Anarkali suit.